jackyzha0/jackyzha0.github.io/content/thoughts/consistency.md

 - linearizability
 ---

+Types of convergence (when all replicas eventually agree)

 ## Definitions
 ### ACID Consistency
 The state satisfies application-specific invariants (e.g. every course with students enrolled must have at least one lecturer) at any given point in time